Running UI tests

 pytest tests/device_tests --ui=test --ui-check-missing

-pipenv run make -C core test_emu_ui_record
+poetry run make -C core test_emu_ui_record

 --ui pytest argument has two options: